ASASSN-15lh: Discovery

-A possible supernova was first noticed during an observation in June 2015 by ASAS-SN's twin 14-cm telescopes in Chile; the team gave it the designation ASASSN-15lh.
+A possible supernova was first noticed during an observation in June 2015 by ASAS-SN's twin 14-cm telescopes located at Cerro Tololo Inter-American Observatory, Chile; the team gave it the designation ASASSN-15lh.
 It appeared as a transient dot of light on an image and was confirmed with additional observations from other telescopes.
 The spectrum of ASASSN-15lh was provided by the 2.5-meter du Pont Telescope in Chile.
 The Southern African Large Telescope was used to determine the redshift, and hence the distance and luminosity.
 The Swift space telescope also contributed observations.
 On July 24, the event formally received the supernova designation SN 2015L from the Central Bureau of Astronomical Telegrams.

 Later, other images were found to have been made of ASASSN-15lh as early as May 8, 2015.
 At this stage the visual magnitude was 17.4.
 From May 8 the possible supernova brightened until it reached a peak brightness of magnitude 16.9 on June 5.
 By September the brightness had dropped to magnitude 18.2.
 There was an unusual "rebrightening" of up to 1.75 magnitudes at blue and ultraviolet wavelengths, starting about 90 days after the maximum.
 This coincided with a plateau in the bolometric luminosity that lasted for 120 days.